verdaccio/website/docs/github-actions.md

 title: "Github Actions"
 ---

-With [GitHub Actions](https://github.com/features/actions) you can automate your workflow, each GitHub action performs a specific step in a process.
+With [GitHub Actions](https://github.com/features/actions) you can automate your workflow, each GitHub Action performs a specific step in a process.

 ![actions](/img/github-actions.png)